People's Party (Utah)

 The People's Party was a political party in Utah Territory during the late 19th century.
 It was backed by the Church of Jesus Christ of Latter-day Saints (LDS Church) and its newspaper, the Deseret News.
-It opposed Utah's Liberal Party.
+It opposed Utah's Liberal Party, which was often explicitly anti-Mormon.

 Beginnings

 The People's Party emerged in 1870 in response to the non-"Mormon" Liberal Party.
 In fact, the initial slate of candidates for the 1870 Salt Lake City election was approved on February 9 by citizens who had swarmed into the first meeting of Liberals in order to hijack and disrupt it.
 Daniel H. Wells, the incumbent mayor, easily won the first contested Salt Lake election 2301 to 321.

 Previously, political candidates ran without party affiliation, and Latter-day Saint candidates usually found themselves unopposed.
 With organized opposition to Latter-day Saint candidates, the Latter-day Saint leaders found having their own party expedient.
 Historian Ronald W. Walker states that the party's name was selected to combat the notion that Brigham Young, himself not an elected official since 1857, was a tyrant.
 The People's Party, as the name intentionally suggested, claimed to speak for the Latter-day Saints, vast majority of citizens, in Utah Territory.